OmPatil830871/om-demo2/README.md

 # om-demo2
-This is demo for learning github
+This is demo for learning github.